MichelFaloughi/enm5310-project/README.md

 # enm5310-project
 My final project for the ENM 5310 class: Data-driven Modelling and Probabilistic Scientific Computing

-Proposal ?
-Find something that is not compute heavy...
-I can't build a full weather model that would take forever to compute...
-Fine-tune aurora for some precipitation data ? helps predict floods ? perhaps ?

-Fine-tuning aurora to predict variables it wasn't trained for masalan ! haha !

-next meeting with Prof. Paris:
+Questions for Prof. Paris:
 - Should we consider wind instead of precipitations ?
 Can we, given that one of Aurora's 4 tasks was hurricane tracking I believe, can we still fine-tune it to predict wind speeds ?
-- It appears a fine-tuning for hydrological variables has already been done.
-See paper
-- When we say 'Foundation model has a pre-training phase then a fine tuning phase on a smaller set of specialized data, this data is not seen in the pre-training phase right ?
-Hence, if I want to fine-tune Aurora, I would have to find exactly what data was used in the training of Aurora (ERA5 reanalysis) and know what NOT to use, mahek ?
 - 'A100 with 80 GB' in the finetuning part of Aurora
-- It appears the only example predictions I am able to run is the air pollution one, I haven't tried all of them, but since this one has 0.4 resolution, it makes sense, and my laptop can handle it hehe.
-No I was wrong
-- I’m running into GPU-memory limits
+-

 Questions for me later:
 - Be able to define what is the ERA5 Reanalysis dataset.
 Okay I know the big lines etc. But what is it, how big is it, what format is it, etc.
+- When we say 'Foundation model has a pre-training phase then a fine tuning phase on a smaller set of specialized data, this data is not seen in the pre-training phase right ?
+Hence, if I want to fine-tune Aurora, I would have to find exactly what data was used in the training of Aurora (ERA5 reanalysis) and know what NOT to use, mahek ?
+- Understand what this does: model.load_checkpoint("microsoft/aurora", "aurora-0.25-small-pretrained.ckpt")

 Resources and links: